Support Black Lunch Table!

 will help us continue to do the work.

 Your contribution will help subsidize our project with at least two new community partners this year in locations we haven’t visited yet.
 You will help us process and add the hours of conversations we have collected but not yet been able to upload to the BLT searchable archive.
+You also help us innovate the field!
+We are creating a UX reading tool, Linked Open Data and work with ever evolving Data Visualization!
 With your contribution, students, teachers, artists and curators will grow up with a better understanding of Black artists’ work from all over the world.
 We have the opportunity to shape history to reflect reality!

 In the last three years over 600 people from over 25 places and 3 countries on two continents have contributed their voices and energy to the BLT archive.
 In the last three years, we’ve hosted 72 Wikipedia events in 6 different countries, where we created 385 new articles and uploaded 727 new images.
 And we are only getting started.
-BLT has received encouragement to develop and produce our ideas from our host institutions and through grants from foundations, but none of this could happen without your support, and especially now!
+None of this could happen without your support, especially now!

 With your donation, you are not only supporting BLT, you are setting a seat at the table for the hundreds of Black artists and community members who have (and will have) generously contributed their thoughts, experiences and life lessons to the archive, you are enabling a self authored teaching tool and resource and you are making our historical records more equitable!